v-espitalier/reproduced_papers/qSSL/README.md

 In this folder, you will find an implementation and evaluation of the core ideas from the paper.
 It supports three representation networks under the same SSL pipeline: a photonic (MerLin/Perceval) model, a gate-model (Qiskit) model, and a classical MLP baseline.

-— Default backend in this repo: MerLin (photonic).
+The default backend in this repo is MerLin (photonic).

 ## What is reproduced
 - Dataset and task: CIFAR-10, restricted to the first k labels (e.g., k=5).